Auckland Tuatara (baseball)

-The Auckland Tuatara is a professional baseball team in the Australian Baseball League based in Auckland, New Zealand.
-They are the only team from New Zealand to compete in the ABL, and one of two expansion teams that entered the league in the 2018/19 season.
+The Auckland Tuatara were a professional baseball team in the Australian Baseball League based in Auckland, New Zealand.
+They were the only team from New Zealand to compete in the ABL, and one of two expansion teams that entered the league in the 2018/19 season.
+The team was liquidated and folded after the 2022/23 season.

 History

 Prior to the team's foundation in 2018, Baseball New Zealand, the country's governing body of the sport of baseball, held talks starting in 2009 regarding the prospects of adding a New Zealand-based team in the Australian Baseball League.
-In November 2017, the league decided to expand to eight teams beginning in the 2018/19 season, and Baseball New Zealand was officially awarded a spot in the competition.
+In November 2017, the league decided to expand to eight teams beginning in the 2018/19 season, and Baseball New Zealand was awarded a spot in the competition.

 On 26 August 2018, the club's name was announced as the Auckland Tuatara, named after the oldest surviving species endemic to the country.
 According to one of the team's board members, Brett O'Riley, the tuatara was chosen as the name in order to celebrate the resilience of the ancient reptiles, and to raise awareness of New Zealand's commitment to species protection.
 The club's colours, teal and navy blue, are representative of the region's marine heritage.
 The Tuatara played its home games at McLeod Park in Te Atatū South for the 2018/19 season, and moved to an expanded North Harbour Stadium in Albany for the 2019/20 season and beyond.
 For baseball a section of seating was permanently removed and replaced by an outfield wall which is termed The Teal monster after the Green Monster wall in Boston.

 The club's inaugural manager was announced as former MLB pitcher Steve Mintz.

 Three days before the start of the 2019–20 season, Tuatara player Ryan Costello was found dead in his sleep by teammates on 18 November 2019.
 Players wore 'RC' on their game jersey for the season in his memory.

 Due to the COVID-19 pandemic, the team sat out the 2020–21 and 2021–22 Australian Baseball League seasons.

+The team returned to action for the 2022–23 Australian Baseball League season, but went into liquidation following the season.